- Education and Science»

 To prepare for these intricate phases these lessons should be scripted beforehand,especially for beginning teachers; to ensure that this learning cycle is processed effectively.

 Engage means to have your students' attention in a way that you can successfully introduce a concept in a way that is meaningful and effective.
 How will you get them interested in the learning?
 This part of the lesson does not have to be grand or too simple.
 You have to figure out what is appropriate for the given lesson being taught.

-There several ways to effectively engage students in a lesson.
-You might create a video; use a book or just pictures.
-In this video I engaged students' thinking by asking them questions about a cycle.
-I used students' prior knowledge and used discussion and effective questioning, about everyday examples that might help them to begin to understand cycles in order to begin to explore the nitrogen cycle.
-You want to smoothly transition into the next 5E.
+There are several ways to effectively engage students in a lesson.
+You might create or use an existing video use a book or just pictures.
+Engaged students' think in depth when teachers scaffold with effective questioning about the concept.
+Using students' prior knowledge through discussion, about everyday examples that might help them to begin to understand in order to begin to explore the concept.
+You want to smoothly transition into the next 5E phase.

 - The Nitrogen Cycle:Using a skit to teach kids